terra-money/wallet-provider/packages/src/@terra-money/wallet-provider/README.md

 First, please add `<meta name="terra-wallet" />` on your html page.

-Since then, browser extensions (e.g. Terra Station chrome extension) will not attempt to connect in a Web app where this `<meta name="terra-wallet">` tag is not found.
+Since then, browser extensions (e.g. Station chrome extension) will not attempt to connect in a Web app where this `<meta name="terra-wallet">` tag is not found.

 ```html
 <html lang="en">